VirajMishra1/youtube-auto-subscriber-selenium/README.md

 ## 📝 Usage

 1. Prepare a text file with YouTube channel URLs, one URL per line.
+You retrieve your subscriptions from your existing account and ask https://www.perplexity.ai/ to make the text file.
 2. Replace your Gmail credentials and the file path in the script.
 3. Run the script to log in to Gmail and subscribe to the channels automatically.
 4. The script will indicate success, existing subscriptions, or any errors during the process.